Cades, South Carolina

 Cades is an unincorporated community in northern Williamsburg County, South Carolina, United States.
 It is the birthplace of former Governor Robert Evander McNair.

-Originally named Camp Ridge, it changed to Cades when the post office was established in 1887.
+Originally named Camp Ridge, it changed its name to Cades when the post office was established in 1887.
 The community was named after C. W. Cades, an early postmaster, or possibly after early postmaster Vernal Glenn Arnette's (1885-1974) grandfather, Cade Arnette (1823-1864).